Old St. Michael’s Rectory

 Heritage Value

-Beyond its use as a parish rectory, the Old St. Michael’s Rectory served as the first Hôtel Dieu Hospital between 1869 and 1870, and then later became St. Michael’s Academy in the 1860s.
-St. Michael’s Academy was the predecessor of St. Thomas University.
-The rectory was later adopted as the St. Joseph Preparatory School for boys between 1919 and 1930.
+Beyond its use as a parish rectory, in the 1860s the Old St. Michael’s Rectory served as the location for St. Michael’s Academy, which was the predecessor of St. Thomas University.
+The former residence also hosted the Hôtel Dieu Hospital in 1869 and 1870, and was later adopted as the St. Joseph Preparatory School for boys between 1919 and 1930.
 Eventually, the building began its current use as the St. Michael’s Museum and Genealogical Centre.
+Between 1979 and 1981, the old rectory was restored and was moved to Howard Street.

 Heritage Recognition